velartrill/velartrill.github.io/orig/kestrel.md

 I stare at the floor for a little bit too long.
 Lifuin's posture shifts.
 Alarm.

+Silverdawn is capable of *anything*, if she truly believes it's for the good of the people.
+It's why I put her in charge.

+I knew she could make the calls I couldn't.

 "You get why I need to talk to her," I say finally.

 Lifuin nods.

-"Ambassador."
+"Ambassador," I murmur.

 "Yes?"